MonoTech01/IT-Support/Upgrade a PC to Windows 10 & 11.md

 ![Win](/Images/pic9.png)

-- Then, you will se this file in your chosen folder.
+- Then, you will see this file in your chosen folder.

 ![Win](/Images/pic10.png)